woossi0/suite/docs/usermanual/source/install/windows/vm.rst

 Virtual machine install on Windows
 ==================================

-.. warning:: The virtual machine install of Suite is **not** recommended for production.
+.. warning:: The virtual machine install of Server is **not** recommended for production.

-This section will install the Boundless Suite virtual machine on a Windows host.
+This section will install the Boundless Server virtual machine on a Windows host.

 Installation
 ------------